fatkungfu/StaticSiteGenerator/content/contact/index.md

 [< Back Home](/)

-Give me a call anytime to chat about Tolkien!
+Give me a call anytime to chat about Marvel!

 `555-555-5555`